ouravantgarde/red-rainbow/competitors.md

 If Avnlyla is in a radius above Yawns, it will %%at**Purge**++% a large beam of energy at her via its top opening, dealing 60 normal damage and applying a heavy snare that grounds and prevents jumping for 3 seconds.

-Every 33% of max health lost, Yawns will begin %%pa**Screaming**++% an unending monstrous howl as it rapidly spins upon its base, allowing it to use **Maddening**, **Gnawing**, and **Grimacing** in a 360° radius around it.
+Every 33% of max health lost, Yawns will begin %%pa**Screaming**++% an unending monstrous howl as it rapidly spins upon its base, allowing it to use **Maddening**, **Gnawing**, and **Grimacing** in a 360° radius around it at slightly reduced rates.
 It will also rapidly crawl around the arena.
-The Screaming will last for 7 seconds before it settles down in a new location.
+The Screaming will last for 5 seconds before it settles down in a new location and then stops rotating.

 %-se\[-\] **Visuals & Lore**

 Yawns are large fleshy totems, connected to a swivel joint base of meaty bone as well as three spider-like legs equidistantly orbiting its center which is uses to crawl.
 The flesh appears deeply red although somewhat grayed in streaks, with a sticky appearance.
 The main body itself has three relatively flat sides, which increases in width towards the top, while tapering down into the boney base at the bottom.
 Each side has its own vestigial "mouth" that takes up the entire side, however there is no inside to speak of; Right behind its outer teeth is a useless fleshy film.
 The top of Yawns is a crater lined with teeth, which is uses to consume remnant.
 It may also expel a bloody beam, angling itself the best it can to aim.

 Its mouths each display different expressions upon its surface.
 Grimacing has a very lip defined, exaggerated and overstretched smile, which instead frowns when you kill enemies.
 Maddening is stretched open across the surface, appearing to leak blood as it attacks.
 Gnawing has prominent sharp teeth which it grits and breaks upon itself when it lands an attack, although new grow back very quickly.

+%-se\[-\] **Extras & Tips**

+Yawns acts more as an arena-wide obstacle, it is important to not forget what radii Avnlyla is in.

 %-se\[-\] **Death Messages**